gravity182/homeserver/Installation.md

 kubectl create secret generic wireguard-conf-secret --from-file=wg0.conf=homeserver_wg_vpn.conf
 ```

-The wireguard config usually looks like this:
+The wireguard config should look like this:
 ```conf
 [Interface]
 PrivateKey = <YOUR_PRIVAYE_KEY>